Folkestone Groomers Directory

 • Users are consistently surprised by the large amount of loose hair the tool removes in a single session

-Professional groomer warning: 2 Some professional grooming caution that "Furminator brushes can be easily over used and will cut the hair instead of actually brushing it causing the coat to thin out."
+Professional Dog Groomer warning: Some professional groomers caution that "Furminator brushes can be easily over used and will cut the hair instead of actually brushing it causing the coat to thin out."[6]
 Use weekly maximum during heavy shedding seasons.

 Bottom line: Highly effective but requires restraint—think of it as a weekly treatment, not a daily brush.